-Our Occupational Therapists, Speech Therapists and Therapy Assistants can deliver early intervention therapies in your home, at your child’s early learning service or school or in one of our Allied Health Hubs.
+Our Occupational Therapists, Speech Therapists and Therapy Assistants can deliver early intervention therapies in your home or at your child’s early learning service or school.

 Early intervention is a way of your child achieving their learning and development goals at the earliest time possible to provide them the best chances of long term success.
 Backed by evidence and research, early intervention has proved that the earlier a child engages in developmental support the more likely they are to not require long term support well into the future.

 Your Child’s Language & Speech: You might find your child has trouble making certain sounds, understanding what you are saying to them, has lost some language or does not respond as you would expect during conversations.

 Our goals: Preparing your child for school, improving their ability to communicate through words and actions, assessing any loss of language and non-verbal communication and implementing therapies for developing and improving language and communication skills.

 Your Child’s Development & Play: You might find your child has trouble with self-care skills like dressing themselves, going to the toilet or tying their shoelaces, has difficultly engaging in play, turn taking or struggling with self-regulation, managing big emotions or how to interact with their friends.

 Support: Physical activities to improve fine and gross motor skills and therapy to encourage autonomy, decision making and independence.